 Science Fact: Humpback whales make a great companion to the Green Sea Turtles in Wednesday’s blog.
 Not because they are friends, or symbiotes, or even spend much time in the same part of the ocean.
-But because they share other characteristics that make them fascinating to the casual nature-watcher and nature-lover in all of us:
+But because they share other characteristics that make them fascinating to the casual nature-watcher and nature-lover in all of us.

-Humpback whales got their name from early whalers, in reference to the “humped” appearance of the whale’s back.
+Early whalers gave humpback whales their name, in reference to the “humped” appearance of the whale’s back.
 And there’s no mystery where to find them.
-Although they live in every ocean of the world, they are grouped into separate populations whose members rarely if ever mix.
+Although they live in every ocean of the world, they group into separate populations whose members rarely if ever mix.
 In the Pacific Ocean alone, there are ten distinct populations: five in the north and five in the south.
 Of 80,000 humpback whales world-wide, 20,000 live in the North Pacific and of those, some 60% visit Hawaii every year.

 OK, I got off the plane, I’m in Hawaii.
 Show me the humpback whales!

 Fine, there are two places that they primarily hang out.
 One is Penguin Bank, a volcano 200 feet below the ocean’s surface west of the island of Molokai.
 It’s rather difficult for the casual tourist to visit.
 The other is the ’Au’au Channel.
 That is the portion of the ocean west of Maui and east of Lāna’i.
 It’s just 8.8 miles wide and lies between the islands of Moloka’i to the north and Kaho’olawe to the south.